SunnySuite/Sunny.jl/docs/src/structure-factor.md

 into histogram bins for comparison with experiment.

-The convenience function [`reciprocal_space_path`](@ref) returns a list of wavevectors sampled along a path that connects specified $𝐪$ points.
+The convenience function [`reciprocal_space_path`](@ref) returns a list of wavevectors sampled along a path that connects specified $𝐤$ points.
 This list can be used as an input to `intensities`.
 Another convenience method, [`reciprocal_space_shell`](@ref) will generate points on a sphere of a given radius.
 This is useful for powder averaging.